Jason (not real name) is a dude from Chicago who wants to “hustle, grind” and become an entrepreneur.

 He thought – “what if one of these gigs failed?”

-He took the bait and treated these things as just another gig.
+He took the bait and treated these things like just another gig.

 He never made it, and bounced on one opportunity to another, just like a grasshopper.